grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Benjamin:** The code looks better and having the "0" constant in one place will make it more maintainable.
 However, I think the Statement in its current form is weaker than before.
-I mean, we can change the `InitialValue` to anything and the Statement will still be true, since it does not state that this constant needs to have a value of "0".
+I mean, we can change the `InitialValue` to anything and the Statement will still be true since it does not state that this constant needs to have a value of "0".

 **Johnny:** That's right.
 We need to add it to our TODO list to handle this case.
 Can you write it down?